ribeirompl/linux_mint_fresh_install/README.md

         + Thunderbird Mail
     + Start redshift service and enable autostart.
     + Remove shortcuts to: show desktop.
-    + Anaconda/Jupyter-Notebooks (and various conda packages)
-    + gtypist (For improving touch typing)
-    + Imagemagick
-    + Inkscape
-    + Kdenlive
-    + GIMP
-    + OBS
-    + openssh
     + docker (Maybe through VS code)
     + texlive (LaTeX)
-    + vim
-    + VLC media player
     + Other oh-my-zsh plugins (colorize, command-not-found, dircycle, fasd)
     + oh-my-zsh default prompt setting
     + rsync
     + Set default applications for filetypes such as .md (Markdown)
-    + Create relevant home directories such as "Development" and add to Nemo sidebar
+    + Create relevant home directories such as "projects" and add to Nemo sidebar
 + Add a restart computer prompt at the end of the script.